0xprinc/checks-while-hacks/README.md

 - `C65` - Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
 - `C66` - Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
-- `C67` - Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc.
+- `C67` - Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
+- `C68` - Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
+- `C69` - Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.

 ## External Calls